majakurcius/hyc2020-tw/checkers-testing.md

 # Dead links

-One of the checkers defined for this repo can also check for [dead links](https://dead.links), i.e. verify that all the links work and link those that don't.
+One of the checkers defined for this repository can also check for [dead links](https://dead.links), i.e. verify that all the links work and link those that don't.
 To learn more about dead links, [Google](https://google.com) the topic.

 ⬅ Go back to the main [README.md](READ.ME)